rajeshv23/twydev.github.io/_posts/2019-07-18-vaughn-vernon-intro-to-ddd.md

 A final note, Bounded Context is more than just the domain model.
 It consists of application and even infrastructure layers.

-{% include figure image_path="/assets/images/screenshots/layers-in-bounded-context.png" alt="" caption="Layers inside Bouned Context" %}
+{% include figure image_path="/assets/images/screenshots/layers-in-bounded-context.png" alt="" caption="Layers inside Bounded Context" %}

 ### Chapter 3.
 Strategic design with Context Mapping
 Bounded Contexts can be linked through Context Mapping, which can represent different kinds of relationships:

 {% include figure image_path="/assets/images/screenshots/context-mapping-partnership.png" alt="" caption="Partnership relation" %}

-**Partnership**: two Bounded Context will frequently synchronise what is happening within their context, and will succeed or fail together.
+**Partnership**: two Bounded Context will frequently synchronize what is happening within their context, and will succeed or fail together.

 {% include figure image_path="/assets/images/screenshots/context-mapping-shared-kernel.png" alt="" caption="Shared Kernel relation" %}

-**Shared Kernal**: two Bounded Context sharing a model.
+**Shared Kernel**: two Bounded Context sharing a model.
 We need to determine which context team is responsible for developing, testing, and maintaining the shared model.

 {% include figure image_path="/assets/images/screenshots/context-mapping-customer-supplier.png" alt="" caption="Customer-Supplier relation" %}